This document is an Internet-Draft and is in full conformance with all provisions of Section 10 of RFC2026.

 Copyright (C) The Internet Society (2004).
 All Rights Reserved.

-This document describes the structure, content, construction, and semantics of language tags for use in cases where it is desirable to indicate the language used in an information object.
-It also describes how to register values for use in language tags and a construct for matching such language tags, including user defined extensions for private interchange.
-This document replaces RFC 3066 (which replaced RFC 1766).
+This document describes a language tag for use in cases where it is desired to indicate the language used in an information object, how to register values for use in this language tag, and a construct for matching such language tags, including user defined extensions for private interchange.

 2. The Language Tag